-These events include poems and meditations that precede the teaching components.If you would like to see the poems that have been offered just follow this Poems and Meditations.
+Included in many of our weekly events poems and meditations are shared.If you would like to see the poems that have been offered just follow this Poems and Meditations.

 We will start with three videos of Virginia which offer a view into the underpinnings of her work.
 The videos that follow the first three videos are presented by a variety of people including friends that worked with her and studied with her and by people who have never met Satir but are drawn to and inspired her ideas and work.
 “Peace, Within, Between and Among”.

 The first video is from 1987 and is called the Seed Model.

 Eileen was our first guest but did not record the event, which was a mistake but we do learn and we did get the PDF that was used about the Process of Change.
 It was a great presentation.